-Ways of providing services at the CLC for low income persons with legal needs:
+Ways CLC may provide services to low and modest income persons with legal needs:

 Information & Referral– I & R gets people to the right place when it obviously isn’t us.
 Ex.
 To Legal Aid if they should be receiving completely free services, or to TBA's Lawyer Referral Service if they are capable of paying the market rate for an attorney, or to another specific agency that makes sense for what they need that doesn’t necessarily require the services of an attorney at all.
 Helping people get to the right place faster not only serves them best, but also allows more people to receive services from CLC when it is the right organization to help and is the only place where they can get help.